-The large navy and pink abstract piece is by Marnie McKnight that I got on Bluethumb online art gallery over a year ago but had hiding in my bedroom.
-It became the inspiration for my living room makeover and I love the tranquil tone it sets in this space.
+The large navy and pink abstract piece by Marnie McKnight is one I got on Bluethumb online art gallery a few years ago and I still love it just as much as when I first purchased it.

 Finding art for your home — that doesn’t cost the world — is a challenge so I’m rounding up 10 of my favourite Australian abstract artists that you can find on Bluethumb.
 Each artist has their own profile on Bluethumb where they regularly upload new pieces, so there’s always a great collection of available artworks to choose from.

 1. Marnie McKnight

 Of course, I’ve got to start this list with Marnie who is the first artist I discovered on Bluethumb.
 I’ve been following her journey from furniture designer to full-time artist for many years and love how she is continually evolving.
 Her latest pieces include abstract landscapes, soft pastel colours and female forms.

 This artist creates mesmerizing landscape works using the most dreamy colour palettes you could imagine.
 I recently got one of her paintings for my office and could spend hours looking at it.
 If you’re looking for a serene piece of art that can add a big pop of colour, be sure to check out her profile.